 Electric Avenue, London’s first street to be lit by electricity, has benefited from major public realm improvements aimed at boosting trade, making it easier for local people to shop and increasing visitors to the town centre; thanks to investment from the Mayor of London’s High Street Fund and Lambeth Council.
 Upgrades to amenities such as power and water supply points have also provided improved infrastructure for market traders.

 Making Brixton the new civic heart of Lambeth, the Your New Town Hall development is part of Lambeth’s Future Brixton project.
-The scheme will bring Lambeth’s town hall back to former glory, preserving its features and making it more open and accessible to residents, whilst building a new Civic Centre.
-The move will reduce Lambeth Council’s core office buildings from fourteen to two, saving at least £4.5m a year, as well as becoming an exemplar in energy efficiency.
-The development also includes 194 new homes, with 40% affordable, and new outdoor public spaces, due for completion in 2018.
+The scheme has brought Lambeth’s town hall back to former glory, preserving its features and making it more open and accessible to residents, whilst building a new Civic Centre.
+The move has reduced Lambeth Council’s core office buildings from fourteen to two, saving at least £4.5m a year, as well as becoming an exemplar in energy efficiency.
+The development also includes 194 new homes, with 40% affordable, and new outdoor public spaces.

 Co-designed by future residents, another strand of the Future Brixton project will see Somerleyton Road in central Brixton transformed into a thriving community hub.
 Leveraging external investment and led by Lambeth Council as landowners with partners Brixton Green and Ovalhouse Theatre, the developments will include over 300 new homes, a theatre, a nursery and a school for budding chefs and increased commercial space.

 LJ Works will be a new campus-style enterprise hub on the edge of Brixton town centre, based at Loughborough Junction.
 Lambeth Council, with funding from the Mayor’s London Regeneration Fund, are working with local stakeholders and business support organisations to develop the site.
-Offering a variety of affordable workspace, shared and commercial kitchen facilities, studios, makerspaces and co-working, the project will create 20,000 sq ft of employment space.
+It will offer 17,500 sq. ft of affordable workspace including commercial kitchens, co-working desk, studios, and a textiles hub.

-Squire and Partners architectural practice are moving their 250-strong team to Brixton from Kings Cross, marking the first large professional services organisation to relocate to the town centre.
-Converting a prominent former department store for their head office, the development also contains a new ground floor restaurant and a refurbishment of the former Fire Station and Stables, providing a new location for Brixton Post Office and three units for local creative businesses.
+Squire and Partners architectural practice have moved their 250-strong team to Brixton from Kings Cross, marking the first large professional services organisation to relocate to the town centre.
+Converting a prominent former department store for their head office, the development also contains a new ground floor restaurant and a refurbishment of the former Fire Station and Stables, providing a new location for Brixton Post Office and units for local creative businesses.

 Get in touch